 And my family have finally come around to my big life change.
 For quite a while my mother kept trying to “fix” my “problem”.
 But it wasn’t something anyone else could fix.
 I needed to figure it out for myself.
 And I’ll be the first to admit that I’m not fully there yet, but I’m on my way.
 Anyway, the journey is most fun part, right?

 I know this has been long, so THANK YOU FOR READING.
-And if you’re struggling with anything or thinking about making a life change, PLEASE leave me a comment or send me an email.
+And if you’re struggling with anything or thinking about making a life change, PLEASE reach out to your family and friends, leave me a comment or send me an email.
 Love you guys!